Image: David / stock.adobe.com

 For the small group market, average premiums decreased by half a percent for 2021 as opposed to the 1.9% average rate increase that insurers had proposed.
 For 2022, the District’s small group insurers have proposed an overall weighted average rate increase of 6.2%, but the average approved increase was just 3.5%.
-(Keeping in mind that although the exchanges in most states primarily serve individual market customers, that is not the case in DC; DC’s small business exchange enrollment is much higher than their individual market enrollment):
+(Keeping in mind that although the exchanges in most states primarily serve individual market customers, that is not the case in DC; DC’s small business exchange enrollment is much higher than their individual market enrollment.)